Kema-dev/ft_containers/docs/kema_todo.md

 ## RBT

 - [ ] Replace "new" and "delete" with "allocator"
-- [ ] Insertion to be fixed (Balancing i guess)
+- [ ] Lexicographical compare ?
+Is it a "less" alternative ?
+Change direct comparisons in methods and use "compare" function (which will itself use less / lexico comp or w/e)

+## Map

-- [ ] Deletion to be fixed (Shadows branches)
+- [ ] Everything (but RBT already done)

 ## Vector

-- [ ] Prevoir allocation du max et pas bug sur cap * EXPAND
+- [ ] Try catch allocation to prevent from ENOMEM
-- [ ] Gerer si iterator last < first : Peut etre faire une fonction qui les inverse si besoin (meme resultat)
+- [ ] if iterator last < first : invert them to prevent from infinite loop
+- [ ] Is my EXPANDING_RATIO usage the good one ?

+## Stack

+- [ ] Everything (But just use vector as under the hood container = easy)

+## Iterator

-- [ ] Voir si la facon d'utiliser l'expanding ratio est bonne
+- [ ] Implement full iterators (with iterator_traits)